Giske Wetlands System

-The Giske Wetlands System (Giske våtmarkssystem) is a Ramsar site located in the municipality of Giske in Møre og Romsdal county, Norway.
+The Giske Wetlands System (Giske våtmarkssystem) is a Ramsar site located in Giske Municipality in Møre og Romsdal county, Norway.
 It consists of six separate protected areas: two nature reserves and four wildlife sanctuaries.
 One of the nature reserves lies on the island of Giske and the five other areas are located on the island of Vigra in the same municipality.

 The areas have been protected as a Ramsar site since 1996 because of their importance for migratory birds.
 There are large shallow areas with mudflats exposed during low tide.
 A lot of seaweed (Fucales and kelp) accumulates there, providing good conditions for birds in search of food.
 There are also marshes, damp beach meadows, and swamps in the wetland system.